Vyral/dani-antelo/_posts/2020-02-20-how-our-team-keeps-the-ball-rolling-from-start-to-finish.md

 youtube_code: jqSV2fyeVpc
 ---

-{% include youtube.html %}Of course you need the right Realtor to help you buy a home, but they must have the right team around them to make the process smooth.
-Here’s how our team works.
+{% include youtube.html %}<center>Of course you need the right Realtor to help you buy a home, but they must have the right team around them to make the process smooth.
+Here’s how our team works.</center>

 When it comes to buying a home, there are some clear rules to this game.
 That’s why it’s important that you have the right team on your side. **Here’s how our team takes transactions from start to finish.**